ken0419326/Taiwanese_Learning_App/Readme.md

 ## Readme

-This is the readme file for Group 8 on selected file and source code submitted for Milestone 4 of term project.

 ### Source code

 The source code of the developed system, O̍h Tâi Bûn, is located in **Source Code** folder.
 The documents regarding the development environment setup, **README.md**, is located under **Source Code** folder as well.